RoaaK95/Meme_generator/README.md

 # Meme_Generator

-A meme generator that takes top and bottom text then generate a meme using a random image.
+A webApp that takes top and bottom texts then generate a meme by making an API call to get a random image.